 - 1 tablespoon Italian seasoning, to sprinkle on top

 - Preheat the oven to 375°.
-Cook Italian sausage until there is no more pink, set aside trying to preserve any leftover grease in the pan.
+Cook Italian sausage until there is no more pink, set aside and preserve any leftover grease in the pan.

-- Add diced onions and chopped mushrooms to the pan, add one tablespoon of olive oil if needed to sauté the vegetables.
+- Add the diced onions and chopped mushrooms to the pan, add one tablespoon of olive oil or butter (if there is not enough grease from sausage) to sauté the vegetables.
 Sauté them until soft and translucent, for about 5 minutes.

 - Drain the excess grease off of the veggies by placing them on a paper towel lined plate.
 Wipe any excess grease out of the pan as well (using paper towels- be careful it’s hot)!